 But just because these treadmills have manual controls, doesn’t mean they lack in incline.
 Some manual treadmills, like the SF-T7878 Cardio Training Self-Powered Manual Treadmill, have various incline levels that you can adjust after you safely dismount the machine.
 This combined with magnetic resistance can elevate your workout challenge, so you can burn even more calories.

 Manual treadmills are also a great choice to perform Tabata and other high intensity interval training(HIIT) workouts.
 On a manual treadmill you expend energy while building speed to perform running spurts—which is something a motor treadmill does for you automatically.
 Running on this treadmill will require you to expend energy to maintain the speed you’ve built during your workout.

 While manual treadmills can be used for challenging workouts, they also make great exercise machine for light cardio exercise.
-For example, machines like the SF-T1407M are designed for walking.
 These treadmills have a compact frame and can fold easily to save space.
-And weighing 4lbs, this particular product is nearly half the size of a traditional manual treadmill.
+And weighing 4lbs, this product is nearly half the size of a traditional manual treadmill.
 While it’s not designed to reach running speeds, this compact treadmill is easy to use, move, and store.

 Motorized treadmills can do the same things as a manual treadmill, and more.
 But they serve a different purpose.
 While a manual treadmill is good for building endurance for short high-intensity workouts, a motorized treadmill is ideal for the runner that is aiming for distance.
 Simply put, you don’t have to maintain a conscious effort to keep your speed over a long distance with a motorized treadmill.